Max Muncy Player Props: Dodgers vs. Blue Jays

 Max Muncy At The Plate

-- Muncy has had an RBI in 35 games this season (43.2%), including 14 multi-RBI outings (17.3%).
-He has also driven home three or more of his team's runs in seven contests.
+- Muncy has had at least one RBI in 43.9% of his games this year (36 of 82), with more than one RBI 15 times (18.3%).
+He has also been responsible for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.